a story about the words that live inside you

 Inner Safety

-Children learn that their inner world — their imagination, their feelings, their private thoughts — is a place worth visiting.
-A place that is safe and entirely theirs.
+Children learn that their inner world — imagination, feelings, private thoughts — is a place worth visiting.
+Safe and entirely theirs.

 Self-Expression

-The wishing word activity gives children a ritual of self-expression that is entirely non-judgmental.
+The wishing word activity gives children a ritual of expression that is entirely non-judgmental.
 Whatever their word is, it is right.
-It is enough.
 It is theirs.

 🔗